elsiklab/maizemine_doc/docs/index.md

 ![Results for Genomic Regions Search](./images/fig28_regions_results.png "Results for Genomic Regions Search")

-To create a list of particular features from the result page, filter based on feature type (shown in the red box in the above figure) and click “Go”.
+To create a list of particular features from the result page, filter based on feature type (shown in the red box in the above figure) and click "Go".

 ## **Lists**

-Users may create and save lists of features, such as gene IDs, transcript IDs, gene symbols, etc. The list tool searches the database and will attempt to convert the identifiers to the type selected in the list “Select Type” option.
+Users may create and save lists of features, such as gene IDs, transcript IDs, gene symbols, etc. The list tool searches the database and will attempt to convert the identifiers to the type selected in the list "Select Type" option.

-Click on the “Click to see an example” text to load the example list of gene models into the search box and then click on “Create List”.
+Click on the "Click to see an example" text to load the example list of gene models into the search box and then click on "Create List".

 ![Create List Example](./images/fig29_List_Tool.png "Create List Example")